 The framework is not a checklist but a call to action.
 It invites government entities to reflect, learn, and act with humility and purpose.
-With strategic balance and understanding, we can advance racial equity in government and in alignment with state and federal law.
-The framework accounts for the complexity of who we are as individuals, family members, neighbors, and broader community members - people living with visible and invisible disabilities, aging with grace, learning and growing, building a livelihood, and safe places to call home.
+With strategic balance and understanding, we can advance racial equity in government, in alignment with state and federal law.
+The framework accounts for the complexity of who we are as individuals, family members, neighbors, and broader community members - people living with disabilities, aging with grace, learning and growing, building a livelihood, and safe communities.
 Through its charge in Executive Order N-16-22 (toolbox 1.1), the commission will continue to provide technical assistance, gather community feedback, and add to the framework to meet emerging needs of residents throughout California.
-Through collective effort, California can become a model for a multi-racial democracy rooted in equity, justice, and belonging - with communities at the heart.
+Through collective efforts, California can become a model for a multi-racial democracy rooted in equity, justice, and belonging - with communities at the heart.